kormax/apple-enhanced-contactless-polling/README.md

 ```

-* In case of partial or wierdly-ordered polling loop, behavior is different.
+* In case of partial or weirdly-ordered polling loop, behavior is different.
 For example:

 ```
 (ENTRY) -> A -> ECP_A -> A -> ECP_A -> (DECISION) -> A -> (RESPONSE)